 Every year, every time it is played, the game is different.
 Filled with magic and wonder, this destination-based competition is played by Scarlet as she tries to get this year’s prize – her sister Tella – before anyone else can.

 There is a love story and magic as the stakes get higher the longer Scarlet plays.
-This is the first book in three-part series that gets better and more complicated with each new book.
+This is the first book in a three-part series that gets better and more complicated with each new book.
+This series of YA fantasy romance books is a must-read.

 Camino Rios lives in the Dominican Republic and counts down the days until her father comes to visit every year from New York City.